codepath/android_guides/Debugging-Exceptions-within-your-App.md

 This will set you up to see only serious issues as they come up.

+**Note:** See [this blog post](http://andressjsu.blogspot.com/2016/07/android-debugging.html) for improving the coloring of errors or logs in `LogCat` and for other related tools.

 ### Find the Stack Trace

 Now let's go into Android Studio and select open up the "Android Monitor".
 Expand the monitor so you can read the log messages easily.